-If convergent commerce is the blending of physical and digital environments, and of multiple concurrent shopper journey stage roles for a single touchpoint, most of the developing commerce channels involve at least one or the other.
-A number of them also involve peerto-peer recommendations and selling, and individuals selling to others.
+If convergent commerce is the blending of physical and digital environments, and of multiple concurrent shopper journey stage roles for a single touchpoint, most developing commerce channels involve at least one or the other.
+Several also involve peer-to-peer recommendations and selling and individuals selling to others.
 This means that retailers' competitive sets are expanding, and their channels to market are becoming less centrally controlled.
-But for manufacturers, the increase in channels means new more creative ways to get to market, and the ability for challenger and new brands to build awareness quickly.
+But for manufacturers, the increase in channels means more creative ways to get to market and the ability for challenger and new brands to build awareness quickly.